That huge iceberg should freak you out

 2. That said, this s*** is complicated.

 The difference in opinion stems, in part, from a perceived lack of data.
 Compared with other parts of the world, Antarctica is cold, weird, remote and hard to study.
-Some scientists say they don't have the super-long-term datasets they would need in order to prove that man-made warming affected this particular ice sheet.
+Some scientists say they don't have the super-long-term datasets they would need to prove that man-made warming affected this particular ice sheet.

 Conversely, they can't disprove global warming's contribution, either.